Conch Piercings: Pain, Prices, Procedure and Pictures

 You increase your risk of migration if you use jewelry made out of metal that you’re allergic to.
 Watch for any signs of an allergic reaction in your piercing site.
-One of those signs can include irritated skin near the piercing site.
+One of those signs can include irritated skin near the cartilage piercing site.

 Allergic reactions can also make your skin feel itchy.
 It isn’t normal for your piercing site to be itchy, so if you experience that, see your piercer about swapping out your jewelry for another type of metal.

 Another risk you run when you get a conch piercing is the formation of a cartilage piercing bump.
 These are usually due to either excessive scar tissue growth (keloids), granulomas, or pustules forming within the ear cartilage.

-The piercing method itself can also lead to cartilage bumps.
+The piercing method itself can also lead to cartilage piercing bumps.
 If a piercing gun is used instead of a needle or dermal punch equipment, you can end up with these bumps too.